SaiEthihasChanda/Numismatics/README.md

 # Numismatics
-My first game release..... avalailable on the google play store along with a unreleased PC version
+My first game release..... avalailable on the google play store

+final project not posted due to file size limit and to restrict direct replication

+all scripts and scenes provided for the curious